Home Compare CMBN.SW vs FHN

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CMBN.SW: STOXX 600, FHN: Russell 1000).

-Most of the separation is still concentrated in growth.
-The overall score gap is 17 points in favour of First Horizon Corporation.
+Growth remains the main source of distance in the comparison.
+The overall score gap is 16 points in favour of First Horizon Corporation.

 INDUSTRY COMPARISON